 So what are “digital page flattening algorithms”?
 That’s a mouthful but it essentially means a process whereby images of curved book pages are digitally manipulated to make them appear flat.
 Creating it was freaking tough and we suffered many years and failures before it became satisfyingly good!
 (The catch was that book page curvature is present in multiple dimensions, and not just in the horizontal direction).
 While it is rather straightforward to reduce the appearance of page curvature, it is near impossible to completely remove them.
 The cruel thing is, even a very slight amount of remnant curvature is very apparent to the reader’s brain, well, because our brain is so accustomed to reading perfectly straight sentences.
 You have to actually read them to know just how much it is left to be desired.
 So again, always ask for actual scan samples and see them firsthand (downloadable multiple-page PDF files, not ambiguous stuff like quick flashes of video clips).
 Don’t just take the manufacturer’s word for it.

-Oh yeah – that seems easy enough!
+Just a foot press away - that seems easy enough!

 Early users of our scanner like to use the manual capturing mode by tapping on the space bar to activate a capture, but the fact is that it won’t get the job done!
 Therefore we always tell users that it is a must to try out the automatic capture mode.
 People are just too familiar with pressing a button to snap a picture, but it’s totally unpractical for the case of capturing hundreds and thousands of book pages.
 Firstly, your fingers would be busy keeping the book open – so probably the only thing left that’s able to press a button is your nose.
 But how about stepping on a foot pedal with your feet - that sounds logical doesn’t it?
 Well if you’ve driven before, try recalling the feeling the last time you’re stuck in a long jam which forced you to step on that brake pedal for hundreds of times.
 Tired feet and cramps are not be the only issues here – a less than well designed pedal will also slip and/or topple.
 Furthermore the foot pedal of a low cost consumer product would be much less durable than a brake pedal.
 So if the scanner has automatic capturing, ask to see how good it is.
 (If it’s good, they should make a demo video of it, right?)
 If it doesn’t do auto, at least ask the manufacturer how many steps the foot pedal is able to take before it crumbles under your feet or starts squeaking (based on endurance test results, not guesses).